Macroscopic Stochastic Thermodynamics: Discussion

 Within the framework described above, interesting effects often appear at large yet finite system size.
 Going beyond the asymptotic regime considered here, requires to retain subleading corrections in the thermodynamic and kinetic variables, Eqs. \eqref{ldb_macro} and \eqref{lambda}.
 The resulting modification of the large deviations form for probability distributions can be found by means of WKB expansions \cite{caroli1979diffusion,caroli1980wkb,proesmans2019large,assaf2017wkb}.
 For instance, \eqref{rateI} is replaced by

 with $A_{1}$ satisfying a transport equation obtained by expanding the master equation \eqref{me}.
 In particular, the long-time limit of $A_{1}$ would allow one to compute subleading corrections to the transition rates \eqref{trans_saddle}, i.e. the nonequilibrium generalization of the Kramers formula \cite{hanggi90kramers}.
-To the best of our knowledge this has been done only for systems with Gaussian noise \cite{Maier1993effect,maier1997limiting} where $A_{1}$ can be linked to the instanton dynamics \cite{bouchet2016generalisation}.
-Moreover, subextensive terms should appear in the deterministic dynamics \eqref{macro_dcdt}.
-Such corrections to the drift field are often computed by adding a small fluctuation of order $O(V^{-1/2})$ to the deterministic solution $\mathcal{x}$ and averaging it,
+To the best of our knowledge this has been done only for systems with Gaussian noise \cite{Maier1993effect,maier1997limiting} where $A_{1}$ can be linked to the instanton dynamics \cite{bouchet2016generalisation}, {and presents an additional contribution due to the phase space contraction rate for systems lacking detailed balance.} Moreover, subextensive terms should appear in the deterministic dynamics \eqref{macro_dcdt}.
+Such corrections to the drift field are often computed by adding a small fluctuation of order $O(V^{-1/2})$ to the deterministic solution $\mathcal{x}$ and averaging it. {This procedure leads to the deterministic evolution}

 with the covariance $\text{Cov}:=\mean{(c-\mathcal{x})(c-\mathcal{x})}$ computed (at the leading order) by means of \eqref{linear_langevin}.
 Such modified drift may better predict the phase diagram of finite systems -- e.g. changing the order of phase transitions in extended systems as the active Ising model of Sec. \ref{sec:ex3} \cite{Solon2015flocking} -- but it is not guaranteed to respect the thermodynamic structure of the theory.
 Even more subtly, at large but finite $V$ the very definition of metastable states cannot be reduced to the sole notion of deterministic attractors, which should be identified by the spectral analysis of the Markov generator \cite{gaveau1998,kurchan2009}.